DJ

 You'll see immediate improvements in what bots receive (verifiable via visibility tests).
 Search engine re-indexing typically takes 1-4 weeks depending on crawl frequency.
 AI citation improvements vary by system but often appear within 2-6 weeks as retrieval indices update.
 Social preview fixes are instant.

-Plans start at an affordable monthly price, with a free tier available for testing.
+Plans start at $25/month, with a 7-day free trial on all paid tiers.
 Pricing scales based on visibility coverage (pages per domain) rather than traffic volume.
-Most small-to-medium JavaScript sites fall within the $30-75/month range.
+Most small-to-medium JavaScript sites fall within the $25-100/month range.
 Enterprise sites with thousands of pages use custom pricing.

 No. Cloaking serves different content to deceive search engines.
 DataJelly serves the same content in a format bots can actually read—this is the opposite of deception.
 Google explicitly recommends prerendering for JavaScript sites.
 We're solving a rendering problem, not manipulating rankings.